mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 - Long-term absence from participation.
 - Being required to follow a conduct agreement that dictates the process of returning to the community.

+.. vale on

 Reporting Guidelines
 ********************

+.. vale off

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify Mautic as soon as possible by emailing info@mautic.org, or contacting a Mautic team member on the specific platform.

 Processes for dealing with breaches of the Code of Conduct can be found here[code-of-conduct-breaches].

+.. vale on

-Addressing Grievances
+Addressing grievances
 *********************

+.. vale off

 Only permanent resolutions (such as bans) may be appealed.
 To appeal a decision, contact the Mautic team at info@mautic.org with your appeal and the team reviews the situation.

 Scope
 *****

-We expect all community participants (contributors, moderators and other guests) to abide by this Code of Conduct in all community venues–online and in—person–as well as in all one-on-one communications pertaining to community affairs.
+All community participants, including contributors, moderators, and other guests, are expected to abide by this Code of Conduct in all community venues—online and in person—as well as in one-on-one interactions. communications pertaining to community affairs.

 While this code of conduct is specifically aimed at Mautic’s official resources and community, we recognize that it's possible for actions taken outside of Mautic’s official online or in person spaces to have a deep impact on community health.